Clore Shalom School

 - Governors are required to question and monitor matters of pupil safety and safeguarding procedures within the school.

-Katie Adams Foundation Governor | Katie has been a Governor at Clore Shalom School since January 2011, initially as a Parent Governor and now serve as a Foundation Governor.
+Katie Adams Foundation Governor | Katie has been a Governor at Clore Shalom School since January 2011, initially as a Parent Governor and now as a Foundation Governor.
 She sits on the Curriculum and Safeguarding Committee.
-Katie is also the named Safeguarding Governor, which involves ensuring all policies and procedures around safeguarding are current and she carries out termly audits with the member of staff responsible for safeguarding to ensure that this very important area meets all statutory requirements.
-In addition to the above, she is also the Safer Recruitment governor so ensure that the recruitment process is fair and safe at all times.
-Katie has been a Probation Officer and now as a Community Outreach Worker for the local community enables her to be well equipped to govern.
-She attends regular governor training sessions to ensure that my practice is up-to-date and relevant.
-Katie is also an ex-parent of the school - her 3 children were at Clore Shalom from 2004 until 2016.
+Katie is also the named Safeguarding Governor, which involves ensuring all policies and procedures around safeguarding are current and carrying out audits with the member of staff responsible for safeguarding to ensure that this very important area meets all statutory requirements.
+In addition to the above, she is also the Safer Recruitment Governor so ensure that the recruitment process is fair and safe at all times.
+Katie has worked as a Probation Officer and is currently a Community Outreach Worker for the local community equipping her with the skills to Govern well.
+She attends regular governor training sessions to ensure our practices are up-to-date and relevant.
+Katie is also an ex-parent of the school - her 3 children attended Clore Shalom from 2004 until 2016.

 Classification: Foundation Governor Term of office: January 2022 to January 2026 Areas of interest: Member of the Curriculum and Safeguarding Committee Pecuniary interests: None |

 Liz Auerbach Parent Governor | Liz has over 15 years of experience working in HR Management and People Leadership.
-Liz has worked across various sectors and within organisations large and small.
+Liz has worked across various sectors and within both large and small organisations.
 During more recent years, Liz’s focus has become increasingly strategic, being involved in organisational development & planning, hiring, performance management, budget & stakeholder management, people development and change management.
-Liz is mother to two boys at Clore Shalom, one of whom has additional needs.
+Liz is mother to two boys, one of whom has additional needs.
 This has led to a particular interest in better understanding the needs of SEN pupils and the importance of inclusivity throughout schools.

-Classification: Parent Governor Term of office: November 2022 to November 2026 Areas of interest: Pecuniary interests: |
+Classification: Parent Governor Term of office: November 2022 to November 2026 Areas of interest: SEN Pecuniary interests: none |

-Simon Barr Foundation Governor | Simon has been teaching for 27 years and is currently Deputy Headteacher at a large four-form entry primary school in Wembley.
-During his time in education, he has held a variety of senior roles (including Acting Head on three occasions) and has lectured in Education at the University of Hertfordshire.
-Simon has 10 years’ experience of sitting on governing bodies and various committees (including personnel and curriculum) which has given him an in-depth understanding of the vital role the governing body plays in the running of schools.
+Simon Barr Foundation & Safeguarding Governor | Simon has been teaching for 27 years and is currently Deputy Headteacher at a large four-form entry primary school in Wembley.
+During his time in education he has held a variety of senior roles (including Acting Head on three occasions) and has lectured in Education at the University of Hertfordshire.
+Simon has 10 years’ experience of sitting on Governing Bodies and various committees (including Personnel and Curriculum) which has given him an in-depth understanding of the vital role the Governing Body plays in the running of schools.
 Simon is enjoys being a Governor at Clore Shalom, and being able to make a vital contribution to the school.

-Classification: Foundation Governor Term of office: March 2020 to March 2024 Areas of interest: Chair of the Curriculum and Safeguarding Committee Pecuniary interests: Deputy Headteacher of Wembley Primary School |
+Classification: Foundation & Safeguarding Governor Term of office: March 2024 to March 2028 Areas of interest: Chair of the Curriculum and Safeguarding Committee Pecuniary interests: Deputy Headteacher of Wembley Primary School |

-Beth Bean Staff Governor | Classification: Staff Governor Term of office: September 2021 to September 2025 |
+Classification: Staff Governor Term of office: September 2021 to September 2025 |

 Jack Bispham Parent Governor | Jack has worked in the property industry for over 19 years specialising in asset and property management.
-His wealth of experience with ongoing property maintenance, project management and general business bring a depth of knowledge in helping the finance and resources committee drive value for money and other general efficiencies.
-Jack was previously the treasurer of the PTA for 6 years making a significant contribution to their fundraising activities and achievements, further Jack has been a regular volunteer and contributor to school and school event security.
-Jacks' daughter, Georgia, left Clore Shalom in 2021 to start at Yavneh College and his son, Max, is in Year 6.
+His wealth of experience with ongoing property maintenance, project management and general business bring a depth of knowledge in helping the Finance and Resources committee drive value for money and other general efficiencies.
+Jack was previously the PTA Treasurer for 6 years making a significant contribution to their fundraising activities and achievements.
+Further Jack has been a regular volunteer and contributor to school and school event security.
+Whilst both Jack's children attended Clore Shalom School they have now moved onto Senior School.

-Classification: Parent Governor Term of office: January 2022 to January 2026 Areas of interest: Member of the Finance & Resources Committee |
+Classification: Parent Governor Term of office: January 2022 to January 2026 Areas of interest: Member of the Finance & Resources Committee Pecuniary interests: none |

-Ian Brookman Foundation Governor | Classification: Foundation Governor |
+Classification: Foundation Governor Pecuniary interests: none |

-Sophie Goldsmith Acting Headteacher | Sophie has worked at Clore Shalom since 2018, as a class teacher, Assistant Head, Deputy Head and currently Acting Headteacher.
-Sophie is passionate about providing the most effective learning experience for the children at Clore Shalom and has had considerable impact in developing the curriculum.
+Sophie Goldsmith Deputy Headteacher | Sophie has worked at Clore Shalom since 2018, as a class teacher, Assistant Head, Acting Headteacher and now Deputy Headteacher.
+Sophie is passionate about providing the most effective learning experience for children at Clore Shalom and has had considerable impact in developing the curriculum.

-Classification: Headteacher Term of office: January 2023 to September 2023 Areas of interest: Member of the Finance & Resources Committee, Member of Curriculum and Safeguarding Pecuniary interests: None |
+Classification: Deputy Headteacher Areas of interest: Member of the Finance & Resources Committee, Member of Curriculum and Safeguarding Committee Pecuniary interests: none |

-Ben Konopinski Vice Chair of Governing Board | Ben Konopinski has worked in the IT Industry for over 18 years during which he has run a company and then started his own business in 2012.
+Ben Konopinski Vice Chair of Governing Board | Ben Konopinski has worked in the IT Industry for over 18 years during which he ran a company and then started his own business in 2012.
 Ben is able to bring his skills of managing budgets, business management and health & safety to the Governing Body.
 Ben is also active in fundraising and utilising contacts made throughout his personal and business life.
-Ben lives locally and has two children at Clore Shalom so has a very keen interest to make sure the future of the school is one to be proud of.
-Ben is currently the vice-chair of the governing board and chair of finances committee.
+Ben lives locally with one of his children still attending Clore Shalom, so has a very keen interest in making sure the future of the school is one to be proud of.
+Ben is currently the Vice-Chair of the Governing Board and Chair of the Finances Committee.

 Classification: Vice Chair of Governing Board Term of office: January 2022 to January 2026 Areas of interest: Member of Finance and Resources Committee, Vice Chair of the Governing Board Pecuniary interests: none |

 Carly Lax Foundation Governor | Carly Lax has been a teacher since 2003 and has worked at Clore Shalom since 2011.
-Prior to working at Clore Shalom, she has worked in different settings including spending many years working in an inner London Catholic School and a private school, gaining a wealth of experience.
-Since working at Clore Shalom, she has undertaken many roles including Class Teacher, Senco, Curriculum Leader, Phase Leader and now Assistant Head for Pastoral and behaviour.
-She has a young family, who she enjoys spending time with and enjoys going to the gym, baking and reading in her spare time.
+Prior to working at Clore Shalom, she worked in different settings including spending many years at an inner London Catholic School and a private school, gaining a wealth of experience.
+Since working at Clore Shalom, she has undertaken many roles including Class Teacher, SENCo, Curriculum Leader, Phase Leader and now Assistant Head for Inclusion.

-Classification: Foundation Governor Term of office: October 2021 to October 2025 Areas of interest: Member of the Curriculum and Safeguarding Committee Pecuniary interests: None |
+Classification: Foundation Governor Term of office: October 2021 to October 2025 Areas of interest: Member of the Curriculum and Safeguarding Committee Pecuniary interests: occasional work for The Dance & Party People /Showstoppers |

 Sara Levan Co Chair of Governing Board | Sara Levan is the Director of Jewish Life and a member of the Senior Leadership Team at JCoSS.
-She has taught in the UK, Japan and Israel as well as working in youth and community development across the Jewish community.
+She has taught in the UK, Japan and Israel as well as working in youth and community developments across the Jewish community.
 She holds an MA in Counselling and Psychotherapy and also volunteers as a parenting mentor and coach.

 Classification: Foundation Governor Term of office: December 2022 to December 2026 Areas of interest: Member of the Curriculum and Safeguarding Committee, Finance and Resources Committee, Admissions Committee.
-Headteacher performance management Pecuniary interests: None |
+Headteacher Performance Management Pecuniary interests: employee at JCOSS |

 Neil Rosen Co Chair of Governing Board | Neil has recently changed roles to concentrate on his property business which enables him to spend more time with his family and his voluntary activities.
-Neil’s property company, along with over 20 years in business will help support the school with all aspects of cost savings and efficiency.
+Neil’s property company, along with over 20 years in business, helps support the school with all aspects of cost savings and efficiency.
 Neil also takes an active role in the safety and security of the school.
-Neil lives in Borehamwood and had been a parent at Clore for around 11 years before his youngest recently left to start her secondary school journey at Yavneh.
+Neil lives in Borehamwood and had been a parent at Clore for approx 11 years before his youngest left to start her secondary school journey.

-Classification: Co-Chair of Governing Board and Chair of Finance and Resources Committee Term of office: October 2021 to October 2025 Areas of interest: Chair of the Finance and Resources Committee Pecuniary interests: none |
+Classification: Co-Chair of Governing Board and Chair of Finance and Resources Committee Term of office: October 2021 to October 2025 Areas of interest: Chair of the Finance and Resources Committee Pecuniary interests: CST volunteer / recommendation of Cryptex to Clore Shalom |